Choumiko/FARL/README.md

 To make it work just add FARL as an optional dependency in your info.json and do the remote.call in on_configuration_changed.
 FARL stores the names in global and only removes them if the interface is used or the entity doesn't exist anymore (checked in on_configuration_changed)

+#Known Issues

+ - when activating FARL on a different rail type than the one currently selected it won't start.
+Move FARL all the way to the end of the track and start again.
+ Will be fixed in the next release (1.0.8)

 #Changelog
 1.0.7